+The global creatinine measurement market is expected to witness significant growth over the forecast period.
 Creatinine is an endogenous by-product of muscle metabolism.
-Clinical laboratory measurement of this waste product is used for the assessment of glomerular filtration rate (GFR) that further defines kidney function of patient.
+Clinical laboratory measurement of this waste product is used for the assessment of glomerular filtration rate (GFR) that further defines the kidney function of patients.
 Most of the routine creatinine assays that are in current use include Jaffe’s kinetic methods and enzymatic methods.
 The global market is segmented on the basis of test type, product, sample, and end use.

-The demand of creatinine measurement kits and reagents is also supplemented by an increase in incidence of other chronic disorders that impact the kidney function.
-For instance, diabetes and high blood pressure leads to almost 44% and 29% of total kidney failure cases respectively.
-The market growth is further boosted by an escalation in global geriatric population which is more prone to renal disorders, supportive government regulations in order to promote renal health, and advent of monitoring technologies.
-One of such promising technological advancements include employment of point of care creatinine measuring devices which serve as a rapid method.
-This aids in the eradication of requirement of skilled analytical personnel to accomplish complicated monitoring technique.
+The demand of creatinine measurement kits and reagents is also supplemented by an increase in the incidence of other chronic disorders that impact the kidney function.
+For instance, diabetes and high blood pressure lead to almost 44% and 29% of total kidney failure cases respectively.
+The market growth is further boosted by an escalation in the global geriatric population which is more prone to renal disorders, supportive government regulations in order to promote renal health, and the advent of monitoring technologies.
+One of such promising technological advancements includes employment of point of care creatinine measuring devices which serve as a rapid method.
+This aids in the eradication of the requirement of skilled analytical personnel to accomplish complicated monitoring techniques.

 Major players operating in the creatinine measurement industry include BioAssay Systems, Abcam plc, Arbor Assays, Thermo Fisher Scientific, Randox Laboratories Ltd., Sentinel CH.
 SpA, DiaSys Diagnostic Systems GmbH, MedTest Holdings, Inc. (Pointe Scientific, Inc.), Abbexa Ltd., and General Atomics, Inc. (Diazyme Laboratories, Inc.).
 These industrial players are engaged in the development of kits and reagents along with the introduction of novel techniques for successful creatinine detection.